Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 #### Textures <a name="Textures"></a>

 The texture resource contains texture image files.
 Textures are stored as a binary resource.
 Individual textures should be aggregated into texture atlases (An image containing a collection of smaller images.).
 Client capabilities for handling complex UV cases may vary, so texture coordinates are used.
 Texture coordinates do not take atlas regions into account directly.
 The client is expected to use the sub-image region values and the texture coordinates to best handle repeating textures in atlases.
+The recommended texture is [basis](https://github.com/BinomialLLC/basis_universal) as of 1.8.

-For more details, see the [texture](../docs/1.7/texture.cmn.md) and [textureSetDefinition](../docs/1.7/textureSetDefinition.cmn.md).
+For more details, see the [texture](../docs/1.8/texture.cmn.md) and [textureSetDefinition](../docs/1.8/textureSetDefinition.cmn.md).

 ### Node resources for I3S 1.6 and earlier <a name="NodeResources1.6"></a>